khelcstunna/hello-world/README.md

 Hello World!

 Kelsey here!
-LEarning about programming and stuff!
+Learning about programming and stuff!